fjebaker/julia-resources/README.md

 Notes and Pluto.jl notebooks from documenting different aspects of the Julia language.

 ## Setup
-To adequately, [`Pluto.jl`](https://github.com/fonsp/Pluto.jl) is required.
+To adequately view, [`Pluto.jl`](https://github.com/fonsp/Pluto.jl) is required.
 I have packaged all of the dependencies into the `Project.toml`, which can be setup with
 ```bash
 julia> ]
 (@v1.5) pkg> activate .